 The right times are early morning and late evenings.
 And the right places are Kibber wildlife sanctuary and Kibber-Chicham village plateaux, slopes between Kee, Gete and Tashigang, Shilla Nalla area, plateau around Langza, Hikkim, Komic and slopes around Demul, Salung, Rama and Lalung.

 Snow drive to Kinnaur and the Spiti valley in winter is a complete digital detox and an expedition itself.

 The winter Spiti valley itinerary covers one of the most treacherous parts of NH – 5 and Sumdo to Kaza road.
 In winters you get to know local life and culture more intimately and see for yourself how hard it is to survive in the Himalayas.

-The vulnerability lies in limited road connectivity, driving on icy roads, no running tap water, limited warm water, subzero temperatures and no room heating.
+The fragility & hardships of the winters in Spiti valley is punctuated by the limited road connectivity, driving on icy roads, no running tap water, limited warm water, subzero temperatures, and no room heating.
 But the major concern always is the fragile road connectivity which gets snapped when there is heavy snowfall and avalanches block the road for weeks.

 Snow Leopard Sighting Rising In Spiti Valley & Kinnaur

 Even though the process of population estimation is still underway, the staff of the wildlife wing has already recorded 49 snow leopards in upper Kinnaur(Asrang-Lippa wildlife sanctuary), Pin Valley, Tabo, Tharot-Miyar, Bhaga, Chandra, and upper Spiti valley of Himachal Pradesh.

 The most frequent sighting has been in Kibber Plateau, slopes between Kee, Gete and Tashigang, Shilla Nalla area, plateau around Langza, Hikkim, Komic and slopes around Demul, Salung, Rama and Lalung.